FARS: Factor Augmented Regression Scenarios in R: Illustration of FARS package functionalities

-The results stored in \code{fars_result} are then used to fit a skew-t distribution, generating the density for the non-stressed scenario based on \code{fars_result\$Quantiles}.
-This is done by applying the default linear optimization method and providing an appropriate support for our GDP growth case.
+The estimates, stored in the \code{quantiles} variable, are then used to fit a skew-t distribution, generating the density for the non-stressed scenario.
+This is done by applying the non-linear optimization method and providing an appropriate support for the inflation case.